haywse/haywse.github.io/index.md

 ### **About Me**

-I am currently a ML scientist at AWS AI Labs.
-Previously, I was a Neyman Visiting Assistant Professor in the [Department of Statistics](https://statistics.berkeley.edu/) at [UC Berkeley](https://www.berkeley.edu/), where I was very fortunate to be supervised by [Bin Yu](https://www.stat.berkeley.edu/~binyu/Site/Welcome.html).
+I am currently an assistant professor in the [Department of Mathematical Sciences](https://mathsci.kaist.ac.kr/home/en/) at [Korea Advanced Institute of Science and Technology (KAIST)](https://www.kaist.ac.kr/en/).
+Previously, I was a ML scientist at AWS AI Labs and before that I was a Neyman Visiting Assistant Professor in the [Department of Statistics](https://statistics.berkeley.edu/) at [UC Berkeley](https://www.berkeley.edu/), where I was very fortunate to be supervised by [Bin Yu](https://www.stat.berkeley.edu/~binyu/Site/Welcome.html).
 Prior to that, I was a Postdoctoral fellow at UC Berkeley's [Foundations of Data Analysis (FODA) Institute](https://foda.berkeley.edu/) and [Berkeley Institute for Data Science (BIDS)](https://bids.berkeley.edu/).
 I obtained my PhD in Statistics at the [University of Chicago](http://galton.uchicago.edu/) where I was very fortunate to be advised by [Rina Foygel Barber](http://galton.uchicago.edu/~rina/).
 My PhD research was supported by [Kwanjeong Fellowship](http://en.ikef.or.kr/).

-My research is centered on high-dimensional statistics and machine learning, with a focus on sparse and low rank optimization, local graph clustering, interpretable machine learning, and domain adaptation.
-I am particularly interested in the applications of statistical and optimization methods to diverse scientific areas such as medical imaging, population genetics, and cosmology.
-I also look forward to exploring research in other areas of statistics and machine learning!
+My research is centered on high-dimensional statistics and machine learning, with a focus on sparse and low rank optimization, local graph clustering, and interpretable machine learning, and domain adaptation under distribution shifts.
+I am also interested in the applications of statistical and optimization methods to diverse scientific areas such as medical imaging, population genetics, and cosmology.

 ### **Education**